mxagar/deep_learning_udacity/02_Keras_Guide/DL_Keras_Guide.md

 All these architectures are available at: [Keras Applications: Pre-trained Architectures](https://keras.io/api/applications/).

+#### Transfer Learning with ResNet50

-We can import the architectures with pre-trained weights and apply transfer learning with them.
+We can import the architectures with pre-trained weights and apply **transfer learning** with them.

 ```python
 import matplotlib.pyplot as plt